Texas State University: Alkek Library

 The university's library was named in 1991 for an alumnus, Albert B. Alkek, who became an oilman, rancher, and philanthropist.
 The Albert B. Alkek Library serves as the main academic library supporting the university community.
 It is a "select depository" for United States and Texas government documents, receiving a large number of government publications from the state and 60% of all federal publications.

+The Wittliff Collections

+Located on the seventh floor of Alkek Library, The Wittliff Collections includes the Southwestern Writers Collection, the Southwestern & Mexican Photography Collection, the Lonesome Dove Collection, and the Texas Music Collection.

-The library also encompasses special collections and papers, including the Wittliff collections, which is the largest US repository of contemporary Mexican photography, as well as home of the King of the Hill archives and major collections of works by Cormac McCarthy, Sam Shepard, and Sandra Cisneros, and the Lonesome Dove miniseries collection.
+The Wittliff collects, preserves, and presents the cultural heritage of Texas, the Southwest, and Mexico through works of the region’s storytellers.
+It is home to the largest US repository of contemporary Mexican photography, as well as home of the King of the Hill archives and major collections of works by Cormac McCarthy, Sam Shepard, and Sandra Cisneros, and the Lonesome Dove miniseries collection.
+Its collections also include artifacts from musicians with strong connections to Texas such as Willie Nelson, Stevie Ray Vaughan, and Selena.